 3.1.2 Effects on the mismatch between two species

 When heat accumulation occurs independently in each species, the mismatch between the two changes, they respond differently to changes in temperature.
-It is obvious that the mismatch between two species increases if the phenology of the earlier emerging species advances more quickly and decreases if it advances more slowly.
+It is obvious that the mismatch increases if the phenology of the earlier emerging species advances more quickly and decreases if it advances more slowly.
 Equations 5 and 6 indicate that information about the current phenology (R(x(t*))) and the sensitivity (R’(x(t))) are required to quantify the change in phenology in each species and therefore the change in mismatch.

 For a theoretical example, let us consider the scenario that the resource emerges before the consumer and is more sensitive at lower temperatures.
 Then, if temperatures are higher than historical averages early in the season, the phenology of the resource is likely to advance more than that of the consumer, so that the mismatch would increase.
 Vice versa, if temperatures exceed historical averages only late in the season, when the consumer is more sensitive, the phenology of the consumer is expected to advance more, so that the mismatch would decrease.
 Hence, a change in mismatch is most likely if the two species are most sensitive at different temperatures, i.e., when the maximal slopes of their respective rate accumulation functions occur at very different temperatures.